 Teachers and parents, you can have a lot of fun teaching compound words!
 VocabularySpellingCity has a wide variety of compound word resources from games and printable worksheets to group activities and ideas for teaching strategies.
 VocabularySpellingCity has teamed up with the Vocabulary Learning Fun website to bring you an integrated unit on compound words.
 The unit is comprised of an educational Compound Word Lesson Video and a Compound Word Lesson Plan which combines the learning materials and games on both sites with specific hints on leading class discussion.
 Click on the links above to explore these teaching resources for compound words, or scroll down the page for more classroom and individual activities for compound word study!

 Want to find some lists of compound words?

 VocabularySpellingCity has a simple way that you can find Compound Word lists.
-Use our Find A List page, type in compound words and you will see numerous pages of compound word lists!
+Use our Search page, type in compound words and you will see numerous pages of compound word lists!
 Next week, there will probably be more!

 Did you know that there are three different types of compound words?

 Closed form: Two words are joined together to create a new meaning.
 EXAMPLES: firefly, softball, redhead, keyboard, makeup, notebook.